 - c.
 Gateway is a party to a revenue-sharing arrangement in which it reimburses Natixis Distribution, LLC for a portion of the fees paid to some broker-dealer intermediaries for selling shares of the Gateway Fund. - d.
 Gateway is a party to a Referral Service Agreement with Natixis Distribution, LLC under which Natixis Distribution, LLC receives a flat fee and/or a portion of Gateway's advisory fees paid by each separately managed account referred to Gateway by Natixis Distribution, LLC. - e.
 Gateway employees are permitted to invest their personal assets in the Gateway Fund and/or Gateway Equity Call Premium Fund and other funds sub-advised by Gateway without pre-clearance from the firm's Compliance team. - f.
-Gateway has direct investments of its firm assets in the Gateway Fund. - g.
-Gateway has direct investments of its firm assets in accounts managed by Gateway, including accounts that utilize the Active Index-PutWrite strategy and Quality Income strategy. - h.
-One of Gateway's related parties has seed money investments in the Natixis Gateway Quality Income ETF. - Gateway has affiliated broker-dealers because of its ownership by Natixis LLC.
+Gateway has direct investments in the Gateway Fund as part of an employee deferred compensation plan. - g.
+Gateway has direct investments in accounts managed by Gateway, including accounts that utilize the Active Index-PutWrite strategy and Quality Income strategy as part of an employee deferred compensation plan. - h.
+One of Gateway's related parties has seed money investments in the Natixis Gateway Quality Income ETF. - i.
+Gateway has affiliated broker-dealers because of its ownership by Natixis LLC.
 However, Gateway does not use broker-dealer affiliates to execute trades for its clients. - j.
 Gateway is affiliated with certain investment advisers because they are also owned by Natixis LLC.
 Gateway does not have a formal or informal advisory relationship with any of these affiliates.